Kinovea/kinovea-docs/source/annotation/general.rst

 |Hand| **Hand**

 The hand tool is used to manipulate drawings or pan the whole image.
-To stop using a particular tool and come back to the hand tool use the Escape key or click the hand tool button.
+To stop using a particular tool and come back to the hand tool use the :kbd:`Escape` key or click the hand tool button.

 .. tip:: You can also use the middle mouse button to directly manipulate drawings without changing back to the hand tool.